KirstensGitHub/predicting_attention_neural/code/preprocessing/Readme.md

   - `step1_preproc.sh`
   - `step2_preproc.sh`

 4. Note: at some point you should check to make sure your data is properly bids formatted.
-You can do this by running  aspecific bids validation now or by using bids validation checks in fmriprep.
+You can do this by running a bids validator now or by using bids validation checks in fmriprep. (fMRIprep should run a bids validation check for you)

 5. Next, you will wnat to run `fmriprep`.
 You can decide if you are going to use `slurm` to handle these as batch jobs on a cluster (recommended) or run the scripts manually.
 (You may also optionally run `mriqc` to review your data before continuing)
   - Using `slurm`: